RedHatNordicsSA/linux4win/content/lab3.md

 Total download size: 2.0 M
 Installed size: 6.1 M
-Is this ok [y/N]:
+Is this ok [y/N]: y
 ```

-Type "y" and press Enter to install the apache webserver.
-Now when the service is installed we want to start and enable it to start at boot.
+Selecting ```y``` installs not only the binaries for the Apache web server and it's dependencies it needs to work, but also a services definition for it.
+This allows us to manage the state of Apache using the ```Services``` interface in the ```Web console```.

-Go back to services and filter for "httpd".
+:boom: Click on services and filter for "httpd", just as you did previously.
 You should see an entry called httpd.service.
-Please click on that entry now.
+Click on that entry, which will take you to the below shown page.

 ![service httpd enable](images/interface_httpddead.png)

-Now you should **Start** the service and set it to **Enabled**.
-Now you know how to install apache webserver and set it to always run, even after reboot.
+:boom: Select **Start** the service and set it to **Enabled** as well - this defines that it should start up at boot time.

+Now you know how to install Apache Web server on Linux and set it to always run, even after reboot.

 Continue to [lab 4](lab4.md)